Savvy travelers already know how fast, easy and affordable it can be to take the train from and to the plane.

 Allow about 15 minutes to travel between the rail station and your airport terminal.

 Purchase your ticket before boarding the train.
 Tickets may be purchased from ticket vending machines or ticket agents at your boarding station.
+Or, conveniently buy and display your rail ticket from your mobile device using the NJ TRANSIT MyTix app.

 We recommend purchasing roundtrip tickets to avoid lines on your return trip.